veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 @ResponseBody annotation.
 It was added into Spring 4.0 to make the development of RESTful Web Services in Spring framework easier.
 ```
+* The job of @Controller is to create a Map of model object and find a view but @RestController simply return the object and object data is directly written into HTTP response as JSON or XML.

+* This can also be done with traditional @Controller and use @ResponseBody annotation but since this is the default behavior of RESTful Web services, Spring introduced @RestController which combined the behavior of @Controller and @ResponseBody together.